Eriogonum douglasii

 Eriogonum douglasii is a species of wild buckwheat known by the common name Douglas' buckwheat.
 It is native to the western United States, including the Pacific Northwest and part of the Great Basin.

+Description

-This plant forms a mat of hairy herbage around a caudex.
+Eriogonum douglasii forms a mat of hairy herbage around a caudex.
 There are rosettes of lance-shaped to oval leaves with blades 0.4 to nearly 2 centimeters long.
 The leaves are feltlike, covered in woolly hairs.
 The inflorescence arises on a solid, erect flowering stem up to 15 centimeters tall with a whorl of bracts midway up.
-It is a headlike cluster of cream, yellowish, or rose-pink flowers with protruding stamens.
+It is a headlike cluster of cream, yellow, or rose-pink flowers with protruding stamens.
+The flower buds are often much redder in outward appearance, even when they open to a yellow or yellow-pink flower.

-This plant grows in grassland, sagebrush, woodland, and pine forest habitat.
+The very similar E. thymoides usually has more rolled back leaves that appear nearly cylindrical and with a tightly clasping involucre.

+Range and Habitat

+Eriogonum douglasii is native to Washington, Oregon, Idaho, and northern California in dry areas at moderate elevations.
+It grows in grassland, sagebrush, and open forest habitat, often on thin rocky soils.

+Varieties

 There are three varieties of this species, including vars. douglasii and meridionale.
 The rare var. elkoense (Sunflower Flat wild buckwheat) is endemic to Elko County, Nevada.